alexliu0809/StudyNotes/Notes.md

 1. Composition
 2. Inheritance

-## 7.1 Composition
+## 7.1 Association, Composition and Aggregation
+### 7.1.1 Association
+Association is relation between two separate classes which establishes through their Objects.
+Association can be one-to-one, one-to-many, many-to-one, many-to-many. (student - teacher)

+### 7.1.2 Aggregation
+It is a special form of Association where:

+* It represents Has-A relationship.
+* It is a unidirectional association i.e. a one way relationship.
+For example, department can have students but vice versa is not possible and thus unidirectional in nature.
+* In Aggregation, both the entries can survive individually which means ending one entity will not effect the other entity

+### 7.1.3 Composition
+Composition is a **restricted form of Aggregation** in which two entities are highly dependent on each other.
 One class contain another class directly.
 It represents part-of relationship.
 In composition, both the entities are dependent on each other.
+When there is a composition between two entities, the composed object cannot exist without the other entity.
 Example:
 ```java
 // class book
 class Book